saifalfalah/react-handbook/content/react-code-splitting/index.md

 - the impact on memory, and so battery usage on mobile devices
 - the downloaded KiloBytes (or MegaBytes) size

-React 16.6.0, released in October 2018, introduced a way of performing code splitting what should take the place of every previously used tool or library.

-Use **React.lazy** and **Suspense**.
+React 16.6.0, released in October 2018, introduced a way of performing code splitting that should take the place of every previously used tool or library: **React.lazy** and **Suspense**.

-`React.lazy` and `Suspense` form the perfect way to lazily load a dependency and only show it when needed.
+`React.lazy` and `Suspense` form the perfect way to lazily load a dependency and only load it when needed.

 Let's start with `React.lazy`.
 You use it to import any component: